-What determines egg color?
+What determines eggshell color?

 How are eggs graded?

 In the United States, consumer grades for eggs are either AA, A, or B. Grade AA eggs should have a thick, firm egg white and a clear anchor between the egg and the yolk.
 The yolk should be round and high.
 These eggs are ideal for all kinds of cooking, but especially for poaching and frying.
 Eggs of this grade are full and regularly shaped.
-Grade A is very similar to AA—however, the whites may be slightly less firm and thick.
-Same as AA, they can be used in a variety of recipes, including baked goods.
+Grade A is very similar to AA—however, the whites may be slightly less firm and less thick.
+Same as AA, they can be used in various recipes, including baked goods.
 Grade B eggs have a thin, flat yolk.
 They’re included in frozen or freeze-dried egg products.